-However, again, they need a strong hand to guide them at all times, and this can be difficult given their adorable appearance!
-Because they are so "cute" and small, it can be easy to baby them and treat them like small children, but letting your pet simply have his or her way can lead to a snappish, peevish, badly behaved and irritable dog.
-So-called "small dog syndrome" may be a problem, where a dog that has simply been allowed to have his or her way believes that he or she is in charge, not the humans in the house.
+However, it cannot be stressed enough, they need a strong hand to guide them at all times, and this can be difficult given their adorable appearance!
+Because they are so "cute" and small, it can be easy to baby them and treat them like small children, but letting your pet simply have its way can lead to a snappish, peevish, badly-behaved and irritable dog.
+This is characterized by behavior known as "small dog syndrome" induced by owners inadvertently giving the dog the impression that it is in charge.
 Once this unfortunate shift takes place, it's very difficult if not impossible to undo.
 To avoid having this happen, make sure discipline is strongly enforced at all times, no matter how cute your pet may be.

 Exercise and living conditions

 Shih-Tzu dogs are wonderful, affectionate and adorable dogs that are suitable within a variety of environments, including noisy, boisterous situations with small children as long as the dog is given proper discipline.
 Although they need exercise just as all dogs do, they can easily tolerate an apartment setting.
 However, with a high-spirited metabolism, it is recommended that you take them for a daily walk to exhaust their significant energy, and as a means to show that you're in control and maintain your "pack leader" status.
 (It's also important that they get enough exercise so that they can avoid weight gain, which can be a problem for this breed.)
 Trained properly, they are sweet and obedient dogs, although they may be somewhat difficult to housebreak.